microsoft/terminal/doc/specs/drafts/#642 - Buffer Exporting and Logging/#642 - Buffer Exporting and Logging.md

 try to mitigate this by only writing to the file on a background thread, separate from the connection or rendering thread.
-Since auto-logging will only take place in the content process, we're not worried about the file writing occuring on the UI thread.
+Since auto-logging will only take place in the content process, we're not worried about the file writing occurring on the UI thread.

 </td>
 </tr>